Grumman F-14 Tomcat U.S Navy

 This Fujimi kit was also issued in several "special schemes" and decals.
 The Fujimi decals of this kit are OK and there are 3 choices in US Navy schemes (VF-84, VF-41, VF-32).
 The NOSTEP should be separate words and squadron colours are a bit to deep; use some Microscale decals for the specific details if you can.
 The dataset of Microscale no. 72-248 is very worthwhile.

 The kit's fit is good but will need careful assembly as there a quite a lot of sub-assemblies; when this is done, hardly any gaps are left so usage of putty is very sparse.
-I only had to use some at the cockpit joint with the main fuselage area.
+I only had to use some at the cockpit joints with the main fuselage area.

-Cockpit detailing is reasonable but you can add some details your self with some strips and pieces of plastic.
+Cockpit detailing is nice but you can add some details your self with some strips and pieces of plastic.
 Instrument panels offer two choices: decals or raised panels of plastic.
 Cockpit hatches for crew entry and a ladder on the left fuselage side are also provided and two pilot figures with separate heads and arms!
 Also add the engine throttle and the HUD glass on the forward instruments-cover.

 The kit seems otherwise quite accurate; the only areas of improvement I suggest is to cut out two small slots at the ventral fins (see drawing) and if you want, you can paint the rubber wing seal bags demarcation lines slightly in another position.